EUN607 Innovations and Trends in Early Childhood Education

 Assessment: Professional learning plan

-You will select an approach explored in the unit that you would like to investigate further to create a personal professional development learning plan.
-Your plan will include a short professional history, professional goals, a rationale of why the approach will benefit your teaching, and a detailed action plan lasting a minimum of six months.
+You will select an innovation or trend explored in the unit that you would like to investigate further to create a professional development learning plan.
+Your plan will include a short professional history, professional goals, a rationale of why the approach will benefit your team, and a detailed action plan lasting a minimum of six months.
 Scholarly literature must support your rationale and engagement with unit materials must be evident.

 This assignment is eligible for the 48-hour late submission period and assignment extensions.